RishuSharma18/Study-Vista/README.md

 3. Head over to the **"➕ Add Log"** tab to record your first study session.
 4. Explore the **Overview**, **Analytics**, **AI Insights**, and **Burnout Monitor** tabs to analyze your data!

-## 🤝 Contributing
-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.

 ---
-*Built with ❤️ to make studying smarter, not just harder.*
+*Built with ❤️ to make studying smarter.*